 You may have a lot of material in Evernote as part of your research base.
 The challenge is then to execute.
-But can you drive task management with Evernote?
-What tool should you use to push forward actions in the direction that you wish?
+But what tool should you use to push forward actions, in the direction that you wish?

 Your Evernote search base may be quite large.
 The challenge then is to take action, but first to sort and prioritize.
 But what tool should you use to move actions forward, in the direction you want?

 One way is to use Evernote checkboxes, which gives you a list of notes with actions in them, but no sequence.
 And, despite having identified actions, you need to identify the priority, important and urgent tasks (see the Eisenhower method).